 Heated-chilled ceiling, wall heating, underfloor heating, thermal ice store, and special applications

-From any thermally activated room surface, whether the ceiling, wall or floor, heat is exchanged via radiant heat into the room and onto the furniture and persons in the room.
-This form of energy transfer is not only highly energy efficient but also extremely pleasant for the occupants.
+From every thermally activated room surface, whether ceiling, wall or floor, a heat exchange via radiant heat has an effect on the entire room, on the inventory and the people.
+This form of energy transfer is not only highly energy-efficient, but also particularly pleasant for the people in the room.

 However, the technically possible heating and cooling performance and thus their energy efficiency differ depending on the arrangement and the structural design of the thermally activated room area.
 All BEKA systems are characterized by the fact that the heating and cooling elements are attached close to the surface.
 This not only achieves high specific heating-cooling performance, but also particularly even heat distribution.